This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Meanwhile, heat a large skillet over medium heat with 2 tbsp of the butter.
-Add onion and garlic then cook, stirring, until the onions are tender, 4 to 6 minutes.
+• Meanwhile, heat a large skillet over medium heat with 2 tablespoons butter.
+Add the onions and garlic and cook, stirring, until the onions are tender, 4 to 6 minutes.
+Set aside.

-• When potatoes are tender, strain and let steam escape a the colander for about 5 minutes, allowing excess water to drain [this prevents the potatoes from not tasting watery].
+• When potatoes are tender, strain and let the steam escape from the colander, about 5 minutes.

-• Once browned, top with remaining chives, serve and enjoy!
+• Top with remaining chives, serve, and enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.